-Media Ideation Fellowship Awarded to Current CCTE Student Tara Conley, Communication, Computing and Technology in EducationBy mst • May 27th, 2013 • Category: Communication, Computing, and Technology Education
+Media Ideation Fellowship Awarded to Current CCTE Student Tara Conley, Communication, Computing and Technology in EducationBy mst • May 27th, 2013 • Category: Communication, Media, and Learning Technologies Design

 Tara Conley is a third year doctoral student in the Communication, Computing, and Technology in Education program.
 She was born and raised in Cleveland, Ohio.

 Her academic interests include mobile advocacy projects and participatory design, really focusing on how mobile technology can support communities, particularly urban communities.
 Hoping that in the near future she would be able to expand on this work to address the needs of rural communities, she seeks to understand the relationship between technology and epistemology and how technology can be used to enhance the lives of others in our communities.